javier-escribano/Cryptography-Algorithms/README.md

 ## Vigenere

-Vigenere's algorithm works by substitution operations that performs by some rounds of permutations depending on the key and the letters in it.
-In this particular case, this algorithm will only work with the 26 capital letters in the alphabet, no special characters are concerned in the processing stage of the algorithm.
+Vigenere's algorithm works by substitution operations performed by some rounds of permutations depending on the key and the letters in them.
+In this particular case, the algorithm will only work with the 26 capital letters in the alphabet, no special characters are concerned in the processing stage of the algorithm.

 Usage:
 - Linux: